N-DL/481/6/0829(MQA/PA14226)03/28

 Notes:

-- A one-off payment Processing and Administration fee of RM350 is chargeable for new students.
+- A one-off payment Processing and Administration fee (P&A) is chargeable for new students and varies according to programme.

-- Open Distance Learning Study Resource and Services fee is chargeable every semester and varies according programme.
+- Registration, Resource and Services (RR&S) fee is chargeable every semester and varies according to programme.

-- All totals are merely indicative and fees are subject to change without notice.
+- All tuition fees are merely indicative and fees are subject to change without notice.

 All of the University’s courses are classified into three categories, i.e., lower level, middle level or higher level.
 Lower-level courses are basic, introductory or foundation courses designed for freshmen.
 Middle-level courses may require some knowledge of previous study or a certain amount of intellectual maturity.
 Higher level courses are specialised courses usually designed for those majoring in a particular discipline.
 The level of a course is indicated by the first digit of the course code, i.e., lower level courses are indicated by the code 1XX/XX, middle level courses by 2XX/XX and higher level courses by 3XX/XX or 4XX/XX.
 The 2 digits after the slash indicate the credit value of the course. i.e., WLA101/03 is a lower level course of 3 credits while BBM203/05 is a middle level course of 5 credits and TEC305/10 is a higher level course of 10 credits.

-Please click on the below links to download the courses:
+Please click on the below link to download the courses.

 What people are saying?